eventa/CanvasToDataURI/README.md

 CanvasToDataURI
 ===============

-Export script for translating images into DataURI format
+Export script for translating images into DataURI format... dropped...